pgtipping/Synthalyst/memory-bank/activeContext.md

 - Evaluate effectiveness of LLM quality control measures
 - Assess user experience on different device sizes
 - Prioritize development of the integrated HR toolkit to create a seamless workflow between all HR tools
+- Determine the right level of flexibility vs. standardization for organizational reference data
+- Consider industry-specific variations in job architectures and competency frameworks

 ## LLM Quality Control Improvements (2025-03-05)